 Features

-- Chinese Giant: Has medium think, sweet flesh.
+- Chinese Giant: Has medium thick, sweet flesh.

 - Heatless Habanada: All the flavor of a habanero without the heat.